 - Allow for leadership transition (outgoing and incoming organization leadership to collaborate on proposal and project plans) This is meant to help support smooth succession between years for your teams, especially important as managing dispersed teams over the summer is often a challenge for your organizations.

 - You can apply once a year by either deadline that suits your organization.
-Winter (Fri Dec 15, 2017) or Spring (date TBD)
+Winter (Fri Dec 15, 2017) or Spring (Friday, June 8, 2018)

 - The maximum remains $4k.
 Please inquire with firstname.lastname@example.org should you feel your need exceeds $4k.

-*Conference: a symposium, think tanks, competitions, regional gatherings, etc. Please connect with email@example.com with questions.
+*Conference: a symposium, think tanks, competitions, regional gatherings, etc. Please connect email@example.com with questions.

 If your team is searching for funds to do K-12 outreach.
 Please reach out to SPACES and if you're searching for funds for campus community development, reach out to either Associated Students or TESC.